Cognitive analytic therapy

 What are CAT sessions like?

-After this initial phase, your therapist may ask you to complete some questionnaires to establish mood shifts or symptoms.
-The purpose of these papers is to decipher what sort of thinking or behaving is contributing to the problem.
-Once you and your therapist have developed an understanding of your problems and what brought you to therapy, your therapist may write what is known as a 'reformulation letter' to put these thoughts onto paper.
+After this initial phase, your therapist may ask you to complete some questionnaires to track mood changes or identify specific symptoms.
+These assessments help pinpoint patterns of thinking or behaviour that may be contributing to the issue at hand.
+Once you and your therapist have gained a clearer understanding of the challenges you're facing and what led you to therapy, your therapist may write a "reformulation letter" to put these thoughts onto paper.

 Next, your therapist will work with you to map out problem patterns on paper to help develop your capacity to understand why you may repeat certain patterns of thinking.
 The therapy will continue in an active nature, helping you to figure out ways of changing such negative patterns.
 Your therapist should be very upfront with you, telling you their thought processes as well as encouraging you to share your own.